kal-kyokya/alx-project-nexus/Whiteboard.md

     We have defined where the data comes from and what data is expected, just gotta complete the model by discussing how exactly the input is used to generate the output.
 ---

+### Saturday, 9th August 2025, 11:48 AM

+* The 'black box' model, interesting.
+What's your guess on its operating principles?
+<br />--> I believe usage of DB fields; Rating, Likes, Views, Created at will facilitate
+creation of a filtering criteria that will extract a different set of X items from the Video model each time.
+    I'm thinking of a set comprising of:
+	* The highest-rated videos.
+	* The most liked ones.
+	* Those with the greatest number of views.
+	* The most recently uploaded ones.
+	* Those with views/created_at ratios above a certain treshold (Rising stars) 2 of each should yield 10 videos to be recommended to the user by this system.
+    This works best for large datasets though.
+Hard to get a varied answer with a DB that has, say 20 videos and similar ratings and/or likes.

+* Huuum, that's a detailed answer right there.
+Anything else you'd like to say?
+<br />--> Without putting too much thought into it, I think of two types of recommendation
+systems; video-based & user-centered.
+    The set of recommended videos can be dependent on the attributes associated with the Video model or the User model.
+What I described previously is a video-based.
+The alternative would be a set of videos selected off of the types of videos a particular user liked, rated, viewed or created.
+    In something of a philosophical sense, one is about providing the user with 'the best the world has to offer', while the other is about 'that which matches your personality and character'.
+    Objective and Subjective realities, innit?

+    In the initial stages of development, I will stick to the 'Objective' approach, a single set of recommended videos for every user that is computed daily.
+    Once the Futtech has enough videos and/or users, I will consider satisfying each user with targeted and well curated sets.
+---